Compassionate Leave

 The regulations will also set out the length of leave, which must be a minimum of one week (it will remain two weeks where a child under the age of 18 has died) and that the period of time that the leave must be taken in must extend to at least 56 days after the person’s death.

-It is expected that bereavement leave will have a statutory pay element attached to it, but we don’t know yet what this will look like.
+It is expected that compassionate leave will have a statutory pay element attached to it, but we don’t know yet what this will look like.

-Implementation Of The New Right To Bereavement Leave
+Implementation Of The New Statutory Right To Compassionate Leave

-The Employment Rights Bill Delivery Roadmap states the new statutory right to bereavement leave will be introduced in 2027, with consultation expected in autumn 2025.
+The Employment Rights Bill Delivery Roadmap states the new statutory right to compassionate leave will be introduced in 2027, with consultation expected in autumn 2025.

 Top Tips